tomwilding/emp/README.md

+cd into the directory where you have cloned the emp repo

+Start R

 Source the R script
 `source("setPackages.r")`
 to install all required packages.

+Source the common libs
+`source("sources.r")

 to run the fitting process (For example for processing the Synthetic example) `source("launch/process<X>.r")`
 The specified R file loads the required data source and calls package methods.
 Where the "<X>" in "launch/process<X>.r" is replaced by the file name for example "launch/processMix.r".

 The results of the fitting are stored in the "output/data" directory.
+(Please ensure the directories exist)
+`chmd 777` will give write access to create the graphs

 to plot the results of the fitting process (For example for processing the Synthetic example) `source("plot/plotMix.r")`